ajbowker/GitHub/README.md

 - `rows` are made up of either subheadings or matches.
 - Each row is separated with '|', up to a maximum of 14 rows.
 Or more if you want, but that might look daft.

-To make a subheading, simply enter the required string, `Saturday`.
+To make a regular left aligned subheading, simply enter the required string, `Saturday`.

+For a centred subheading with yellow strap, enter the text into the score field leaving the first field blank, eg `~Yellow subheading`.

 The match details are separated by '~', like `HomeTeam~0 - 0~AwayTeam`.
 If the middle section, the score contains any letters, the box goes grey through a CSS class.